farcasterxyz/hub-monorepo/apps/replicator/README.md

-# Replicator (Work in progress — do not use yet)
+# Replicator

 A Node.js application that synchronizes a Farcaster Hub with a Postgres DB.
-Sync is performed through two mechanisms:

-1. A backfilling process that will fetch older messages from the Hub
-2. A streaming process that will receive new messages from the Hub

-When the app is run, both processes are kicked off to bring the database in sync.
-The streaming ensures that new messages are pushed to the DB.
-The backfill downloads older messages and can take 1 or more hours depending on your configuration.
+When the app is run, the replicator fetches historical data from the hub, which can take a few hours.
+Once backfilled, the replicator will then stream new events and messages into the database.
+The replicator will run fastest if the hub it communicates with is on the same private network (or same machine) as the replicator itself.
+If running the replicator and hub on the same machine, total sync time can be under 20 minutes with a modern laptop.

 ## Run locally